SQweb-team/Multipass-SDK-Laravel/README.md

 [![Dependency Status](https://www.versioneye.com/user/projects/570672f9fcd19a0051854599/badge.svg)](https://www.versioneye.com/user/projects/570672f9fcd19a0051854599)
 [![License](https://img.shields.io/badge/license-GPL%20v3-428F7E.svg)](http://opensource.org/licenses/GPL-3.0)

-**This package enables you to easily integrate SQweb on your Laravel powered site.**
+**This package allows you to easily integrate SQweb on your Laravel powered website.**

 ##Requirements

 **This SDK has been tested with PHP 5.5 and greater.**

-The current Version of Laravel requires [PHP 5.5.9 or greater](https://laravel.com/docs/5.2#server-requirements).

 We are unable to provide official support for earlier versions.
 For more information about end of life PHP branches, [see this page](http://php.net/supported-versions.php).